sdvdxl/influxdb.com/content/docs/v0.9/administration/authentication_and_authorization.md

     CLI example:

     ```sh
-> SET PASSWORD FOR todd = 'influxdbforever'
+> SET PASSWORD FOR todd = 'influxdb4ever'
 >
     ```

-    > **Note:** The password string must be wrapped in single quotes.
+    > **Note:** The password [string](../query_language/query_syntax.html#string-literals-single-quoted) must be wrapped in single quotes.
 Do not include the single quotes when authenticating requests.

-    > For passwords that include a single quote or a newline character, escape the single quote or newline character with a backslash both when creating the password and when authentication requests.
+    > For passwords that include a single quote or a newline character, escape the single quote or newline character with a backslash both when creating the password and when submitting authentication requests.

 * ##### `DROP` a user: